carlelieser/Writer/README.md

 # Writer
 The best distraction-free text editor.

-© 2017 Carlos Santos ALL RIGHTS RESERVED
+© 2017 WRITER ALL RIGHTS RESERVED